Graduate Coursework

 To be considered for entry into this course, you must have:

-• An undergraduate degree in any discipline and at least 50 credit points (or equivalent) of graduate study in a relevant discipline – both with a University of Melbourne equivalent score of at least 75.
+• An undergraduate degree in any discipline and at least 50 credit points, or equivalent, of graduate study in a cognate area;

 Where our admission criteria includes a minimum Weighted Average Mark (WAM) and/or specific subject criteria, these are based on University of Melbourne grades and subjects.
 If you've studied elsewhere, we'll assess your relevant prior studies and equivalent grades.
 Your final WAM may be adjusted depending on your previous institution's accreditation, subject grading, and pass marks.